eaglesTear/eaglesTear/README.md

 - 👋 Hi, Ryan here.
+How are you all?

+*** PLEASE FOLLOW AND / OR CONNECT WITH ME ON LINKEDIN.
+SEE BELOW ***

 - 👀 I’m ready to begin a career in web development and web application development - I'm working tirelessly to build every day in order to learn.
 I've even included a few projects from the earliest days of teaching myself web design and programming.
 It all shows a journey of making mistakes and experimenting, right up to tackling more conventional web projects.
+-
 - 📫 I'm available for work as a junior developer, and I'm a fast learner.
+-
 - 🌱 I’m currently learning Phaser.js, MongoDB, TypeScript, React and authentication and security on a full-stack course.

 Reach me on my LinkedIn page: https://www.linkedin.com/in/ryan-had.